Photo: Hannes, Becker / @hannes_becker

 Let’s be straight.
-If you expect the climate in the Faroe Islands to consist of 30-degrees sun every day, with sweat constantly dripping from your forehead, and a duvet-less sleep, you have been slightly misinformed.
-Not to say this this isn’t possible (we once recorded 26 degrees!).
+If you expect the climate in the Faroe Islands to consist of 30-degree sun every day, sweat constantly dripping from your forehead, and a duvet-less sleep, you have been slightly misinformed.
+Not to say this isn’t possible (we once recorded 26 degrees!).
 It’s just not quite the norm.

 What surprises many, however, is the relative mildness of the Faroese seasons.
 Despite the islands’ northern latitude location, summers are cool with an average temperature of 13°C, and winters are mild, with an average temperature of 3°C. This climate, classed as Maritime Subarctic according to the Köppen climate classification, is influenced by the strong warming influence of the Atlantic Ocean, which produces the North Atlantic Current.

 Summer days bring long hours of sunlight (19 hours, 45 minutes on the longest day, June 21).
 In contrast, days during the winter can be as short as five hours.